apache/trafficcontrol/traffic_ops/client/python_client/README.txt

                     >>> exit()
         (my_venv) $

-        NOTE: No errors on the import statement means you should be good to go.
+        NOTE: No errors/exceptions (warnings are okay) means you should be good to go.